nkoepke/ConsoleCharts/README.md

 #### data `array` of `number` values or of `objects` like `{label: "foo", value: 7}`

-* A string of characters.
-Any full name will be shortened to the first letter of the first two words.

 ### Methods

 #### sort(order `string`, sortBy `string`)